Are There Some Benefits to Ants? - Rove Pest Control

 Your lawn could be a good candidate for aeration if you have pets, or if there is a lot of traffic through it.
 This will cause your soil to become compacted and make it harder for nutrients and water to get through.
 Again, ants can help with this by creating tunnels to avoid damage this could cause.

-Another interesting thing ants do is transport seeds from plants around to new locations.
+If you’re wondering how else are ants beneficial, another interesting thing they do is transport seeds from plants around to new locations.
 As a food source ants like nuts, seeds, fruits, etc. When they find food, they tend to bring it to the nest so the colony can feed on it.
 They also help with decompression of food and animals that may have ended up in your yard, so they can help maintain a healthy garden as well.

 Ants can sometimes travel large distances and depending on where they get the food source, they may even introduce brand new species of plants to an area.
 As stated above, the areas ants inhabit usually have a larger chance of having higher quality soil, so the likelihood of the seeds and plants sprouting and growing to be healthy are higher as well.